HangfireIO/Hangfire.io/pricing/index.md

         <div class="col-md-6">
             <h3>Is there a trial version?</h3>
             <p>
-                There's no free trial but I do offer a 30 day period with full refund if Pro does not work for you.
+                There is no free trial version available for Hangfire Pro.
+However I do offer a 30 day period with full refund if Pro does not work for you.
             </p>

             <h3>Can I view the EULA?</h3>